-The decrease in the technical provisions results from the market downturn within the frame of the corona crisis, which partially recovered in the second half of 2020.
-The increase in the risk margin is mainly due to the increase of the lapse risk within the underwriting risk and the counterparty default risk.
+The increase in the technical provisions results from the market recovery after the downturn within the frame of the corona crisis and the growing new business.
+The decrease in the risk margin is due to the reduction of the risk capital in all considered submodules.